awaelchli/mosaic-webapp/README.md

 # Image Mosaic - Schweizer Jugend Forscht

-This is the basecode for the study week [*Schweizer Jugend Forscht*](https://sjf.ch/) at University of Bern.
+This is the a Mosaicking WebApp created during the study week [*Fascinating Informatics*](https://sjf.ch/) at University of Bern.

 ## Installation